-I didn’t start playing guitar until age 20 when I won a American Stratocaster from a radio contest.
-Hungover and playing hooky from work, I called the contest and won a Doobie Brothers CD.
+I won a American Stratocaster from a radio contest.
+Hungover and playing hooky from work, I called the contest line and won a Doobie Brothers CD.
 Big deal, the CD sucked.
-I was also entered into a larger contest.
+However, I was also entered into a larger contest which I completely forgot about.

 Funny how something like a phone call can change the direction of a person’s life.